Metadata & Configuration

 resource_link properties, each with the

-other_formatwill be where you can list the PDF, EPUB, and MOBI editions of your publication that Quire produces.
+other-formatwill be where you can list the PDF, EPUB, and Paperback editions of your publication under the

-footer_linkare just that and are often links to privacy policies, your own About page, or social media profiles.
+footer-linkare links that appear at the bottom of the sidebar menu and often link to things like privacy policies, your own About page, or social media profiles.

 resource_link properties can also be internal pages of the publication or files from your publication, or can point to external resources or other websites.
 The attributes

 name (how the resource link will be listed in your publication), and

 To facilitate machine readability, it is a good idea to also include

 media_type attributes from the Definition: IANA: Internet Assigned Numbers Authority (IANA) is responsible for coordinating Internet’s globally unique identifiers.
 DNS Root, IP addressing, and other Internet protocol resources are performed as the Internet Assigned Numbers Authority (IANA) functions.
 For more information visit:https://www.iana.org/ lists if applicable ones for your particular resource are available.